CIVA Staff Bio's

 Haley Wolfe Math/Science Teacher

-This is Haley Wolfe's twelfth year teaching at CIVA.
+This is Haley Wolfe's thirteenth year of teaching at CIVA.
 She currently teaches Geometry, AP Physics 1, and Pre-Algebra.
 She graduated summa cum laude from the University of Colorado Colorado Springs (UCCS) with a double major in biology and chemistry.
 Mrs. Wolfe later received her teaching certificate through BOCES Teachers in Residence Program.
 Math has always been a great passion of hers; something she even enjoys doing for fun.
 She is highly qualified to teach both science and mathematics.
-When not teaching she enjoys spending time with her daughter (Violet), doing arts and crafts, and going to Disneyland!
+When not teaching she enjoys spending time with her children (Violet and Carter), doing arts and crafts, and going to Disneyland!